amalki/trefle-api-airflow-vaccum/README.md

 <!-- ABOUT THE PROJECT -->
 ### About the repo

-This is a project that showcase how to vaccum data from the trefle api using airflow as an orchestrator.
+This is a project that showcases how to vaccum data from the trefle api using airflow as an orchestrator.

 ### Prerequisites